 NWC played a leading role in the campaign to inform non-profits and the public about this bill and garner their support.
 NWC has successfully obtained endorsements from many high profile anti-trafficking and wildlife conservation NGOs, including the Association of Zoos and Aquariums, Environmental Investigative Agency, Natural Resources Defense Council, Oceana, Conservation International, World Wildlife Fund, and more.

-HR.864 offers a powerful tool in the fight against wildlife trafficking – with whistleblowers at the center.
+The Wildlife Conservation and Anti-Trafficking Act offers a powerful tool in the fight against wildlife trafficking – with whistleblowers at the center.
 And as an October 2020 poll from the Whistleblower News Network shows, corporate whistleblowers enjoy broad support from the American public.
 When asked if passing stronger laws that protect employees who report corporate fraud should be a priority for Congress, 82 percent of those surveyed agreed, with 29 percent stating that it should be an immediate priority.

 To join NWC’s grassroots network in helping pass this critically needed bill, take action & support wildlife whistleblowers in the fight against the illicit wildlife trade.